kikuchiyo/app_development_en/app_mgmt/getting_started_app_management.md

 # Getting started with application management

-This topic gets your started with application management on EnOS.
+This topic gets you started with application management on EnOS.

 ## Before you begin

 Use the EnOS™ device connection service to connect your asset data into EnOS™ cloud.
 For more information, see [Device connection](https://docs.envisioniot.com/docs/device-connection/en/latest/deviceconnection_overview.html).

-If you don't have devices to connect, you can use the device simulator that EnOS™ provides to simulate data transmission and build your application based on the simulated data.
+If you do not have devices to connect, you can use the device simulator that EnOS™ provides to simulate data transmission and build your application based on the simulated data.
 For more information, see [Simulating devices](simulating_device).

 ## Step 1: Register an application and test authorization

 EnOS™ provides a complete application development process to help you access the data through EnOS APIs and perform application development offline.

-Click **Application Management** from the left navigation panel and click **Register App**, fill in the application information and save.
+Click **Application Management** from the left navigation panel and click **New App**, fill in the application information and save.
 The application is successfully registered.

 ## Step 2: Purchase the application